freeCodeCamp/freeCodeCamp/guide/english/java/arrays/index.md

 Arrays always start with the index of 0 and are instantiated to a set number of indexes.
 All the variables in the array must be of the same type, declared at instantiation.

+Simply, think arrays as a wall full of empty square boxes that you can fill data in and grab data back from a specific box or even change and manipulate what is inside of that box.

 **Syntax:**

 ```java